dmac/spin/README.md

 Spin layers some convenience functions on top of Racket's built-in web server to simplify defining routes and route handlers.

 ## Installation
-From command line, execute `raco pkg install https://github.com/dmac/spin.git` to install the package.
+From the command line, run `raco pkg install https://github.com/dmac/spin.git` to install the package.

 ## Overview